 Most of NYC’s HHW consists of dry cell batteries and water-based paints & adhesives, but also includes oil filters, antifreeze, wet cell batteries, motor oil, fuel, mercury wastes, oil-based solvents, paint, pesticides and fire extinguishers.
 Whenever possible, avoid buying harmful materials that create disposal hazards.
 Learn more about reducing toxins in your waste.

-The NYC Department of Sanitation’s Special Waste Drop-Off Sites accept household and automotive batteries, fluorescent bulbs, mercury thermometers and thermostats, motor oil, transmission fluid, latex paint and passenger car tires.
-In Spring 2013, DSNY's NYC SAFE Disposal events will accept electronics and other potentially harmful household products like batteries, paint, pesticides and medicine.
+The NYC Department of Sanitation’s (DNSY) Special Waste Drop-Off Sites accept household and automotive batteries, fluorescent bulbs, mercury thermometers and thermostats, motor oil, transmission fluid, latex paint and passenger car tires.
+DSNY's annual NYC SAFE Disposal events accept electronics and other potentially harmful household products like batteries, paint, pesticides and medicine.

 Rechargeable batteries are prohibited from household garbage and must be recycled.
 NYC stores must recycle the same type of rechargeable batteries that they sell.
 Cell phones and their batteries can be returned to any store that sells these mobile devices.
 Select Greenmarkets have collection bins for cell phones and rechargeable batteries or you can visit www.RBRC.org to get a bin for your apartment building.